Does your neck hurt from writing?

 Nexstand Portable Laptop Stand – I use and recommend the Nexstand Portable Laptop Stand.
 There are others out there, but this one is easily adjustable, sturdy, and folds quickly if you want to take it with you to Starbucks or the library.

 Logitech K380 Bluetooth Keyboard – I’ve had this for years, and it supports PCs, Macs, Android, and IOS devices.
 It can be programmed for any combination of three devices, and switches with the press of a button.
 The keyboard layout and experience are great, with close to full-size spacing.
-This is my daily keyboard.
+This is my daily keyboard right now.

 Microsoft 3600 Bluetooth Mouse – This mouse works fine.
 No problems.
 It’s a mouse.
 I bought it because it’s red.
 Seriously.